oxen-io/oxen-mq/README.md

   running as service nodes.
 - `blockchain` - is for remote blockchain access such as retrieving blocks and transactions as well as subscribing to updates for new blocks, transactions, and service node states.

+The difference between a request and a command is that a request includes an additional opaque tag value which is used to identify a reply.
+For example you could register a `general.backwards` request that takes a string that receives a reply containing that string reversed.
+When invoking the request via LokiMQ you provide a callback to be invoked when the reply arrives.
+On the wire this looks like:

+    <<< [general.backwards] [v71.&a] [hello world]
+    >>> [REPLY] [v71.&a] [dlrow olleh]

+where each [] denotes a message part and `v71.&a` is a unique randomly generated identifier handled by LokiMQ (both the invoker and the recipient code only see the `hello world`/`dlrow olleh` message parts).

+In contrast, regular registered commands have no identifier or expected reply callback.
+For example you could register a `general.pong` commands that takes an argument and prints it out.
+So requests and output would look like this:

+    >>> [general.pong] [hi]
+    hi
+    >>> [general.pong] [there]
+    there

+You could also create a `ping` command that instructs someone to pong you with a random word -- i.e. give him a ping and she sends you a pong:

+    <<< [general.ping]
+    >>> [general.pong] [omg]
+    omg

+Although this *looks* like a reply it isn't quite the same because there is no connection between the ping and the pong (and, as above, pongs can be issued directly).
+In particular this means if you send multiple pings to the same recipient:

+    <<< [general.ping]
+    <<< [general.ping]
+    >>> [general.pong] [world]
+    >>> [general.pong] [hello]

+you would have no way to know whether the first pong is in reply to the first or second ping.
+We could amend this to include a number to be echoed back:

+    <<< [general.ping] [1]
+    <<< [general.ping] [2]
+    >>> [general.pong] [2] [world]
+    >>> [general.pong] [1] [hello]

+and now, in the pong, we could keep track of which number goes with which outgoing ping.
+This is the basic idea behind using a reply instead of command, except that you don't register the `pong` command at all (there is a generic "REPLY" command for all replies), and the index values are handled for you transparently.

+## Command arguments

+Optional command/request arguments are always strings on the wire.
+The LokiMQ-using developer is free to create whatever encoding she wants, and these can vary across commands.
+For example `wallet.tx` might be a request that returns a transaction in binary, while `wallet.tx_info` might return tx metadata in JSON, and `p2p.send_tx` might encode tx data and metadata in a bt-encoded data string.

+No structure at all is imposed on message data to allow maximum flexibility; it is entirely up to the calling code to handle all encoding/decoding duties.

+Internal commands passed between LokiMQ-managed threads use either plain strings or bt-encoded dictionaries.
+See `lokimq/bt_serialize.h` if you want a bt serializer/deserializer.

 ## Command invocation